Bike Trailers: How to Choose

-Infant and Baby Inserts
+10. Infant and Baby Inserts

-While it is not recommend to haul kids less than a year old in a bike trailer, many trailers convert into excellent stroller and joggers.
+While it is not recommended to haul kids less than a year old in a bike trailer, many trailers convert into excellent stroller and joggers.
 To provide additional support for infants and babies, Thule, Burley and Croozer offer various inserts for use in stroller mode.
 Lower-end trailers do not offer inserts and are not safe to use with infants and babies.